 Amazon Redshift is one of the many database solutions offered by Amazon Web Services which is most suited for business analytical workloads.
 Here in this blog on what is Amazon Redshift & Spectrum, we will learn what is Amazon Redshift and how it works.
-Further, we will also learn how to create a Redshift Database Cluster, then connecting to the database using the query editor.
+Further, we will also learn how to create a Redshift Database Cluster, then connect to the database using the query editor.

-The topics which we will in this tutorial section is given below:
+The topics which we will in this tutorial section are given below: